 MEG FOWLER / THE EAGLE

-There was significant trauma to Marcum’s body and signs of a struggle inside her house at 6206 Massachusetts Ave., NW in Bethesda, Md.
-There were also signs of forced entry into Marcum’s home, leading Montgomery County Police to investigate her death as a potential homicide, according to Daniel Friz, a Montgomery County Police public information officer.
+There were signs of forced entry into Marcum’s home and signs of a struggle inside, leading Montgomery County Police to treat her death as a potential homicide, according to Daniel Friz, a public information officer.

-Marcum’s neighbor reported seeing her 1999 beige Jeep Cherokee driven from the house before 10 a.m.
-Monday morning.
+Marcum’s 1999 tan Jeep Cherokee, with the Virginia license plate YXE-1456, was driven off from the house before 10 a.m.